Legal residence in the Grand Duchy is governed by these two categories:

 Citizens of several non-EU countries can also enter Luxembourg without a visa.
 The full list of countries that do not require the visa is available on the website of the Luxembourg Government.

 Thus, to stay in the Grand Duchy, third-country citizens who are considered family members must hold only a valid passport and, if necessary, an entry visa before arriving in Luxembourg.
-Once done, you need to obtain documents at the place of residence in one of the communes and apply for a residence permit.
+Once you have it, you need to obtain documents at the place of residence in one of the communes and apply for a residence permit.

-Here, besides a valid passport, you need a visa to legally stay in the Grand Duchy.
+In this case, besides a valid passport, you will need a visa to legally stay in the Grand Duchy.

-The visa is issued considering the purpose of your travel — study, work, family reunification, etc. — and the period of stay.
+The visa is issued based on the purpose of your entry to the country— to study, work, for family reunification, etc. — and the period of stay.

-Visa A is not suitable in this case.
-It is for passing through the cross-border area at airports, that is, for transit.
-Visa A does not give travelers the right to enter the countries of the Schengen Area and, therefore, Luxembourg.
+Visa A will not be suitable for a long-term stay in Luxembourg.
+It is granted for passing through cross-border areas at airports, that is, for transit only.
+Visa A does not grant travelers the right to enter countries of the Schengen Area and, therefore, is not valid for a stay in Luxembourg.

 It is suitable for the following purposes of travel: